Skip to Page Content

 24 DE Reg.
 1066 (06/01/21)

-4.0 Requirements for Initial License
+4.0 Requirements for an Initial License

 4.1 Pursuant to 14 Del.C. §1210(a), the Department may issue an Initial License to an applicant who has satisfied the requirements in subsections 4.1.1 through 4.1.3.

-4.1.1 The applicant shall have earned, at a minimum, a bachelor's degree from a four-year Regionally Accredited college or university.
+4.1.1 The applicant shall have earned, at a minimum, a bachelor's degree from a 4-year Regionally Accredited college or university.
 Notwithstanding the foregoing requirement, an applicant for a Skilled and Technical Sciences Teacher Standard Certificate (14 DE Admin.
 Code 1559) shall complete the coursework specified in Section 4.0 of 14 DE Admin.
 Code 1559 prior to the expiration of the Initial License.

-4.1.2.1 An Initial License will not be issued if the applicant does not meet the requirements of the Content Area Standard Certificate sought or is ineligible for an Emergency Certificate.
+4.1.2.1 An Initial License will not be issued if the applicant does not meet the requirements of the content area Standard Certificate sought or is ineligible for an Emergency Certificate.

 4.1.2.2 Subsection 4.1.2 does not apply to applicants who applied for a specialist Standard Certificate as provided in subsection 4.1.3.3.1 or a Skilled and Technical Sciences Standard Certificate.